 The Leader: General Gideon Pillow

 Pillow was appointed general because he was a friend with then President James Polk from when then practiced law together, so the likelihood he would do something really embarrassing was pretty high from square one.
 During the war, his most notorious mistake took place when he was stationed at a Mexican village called Camargo.
-There, he ordered entrenchments built, but had them built so awkwardly that the defenses were backwards, leaving his troops exposed to the enemy.
+There, he ordered entrenchments built, but had them built so awkwardly that the defenses were backwards, leaving his troops exposed

 The incident would have been the most embarrassing incident of his career, but he seemed determined to top it.
 In 1847, Pillow wrote letters to Washington crediting himself with winning the war, rather than commanding General Winfield Scott; something so blatantly treacherous and false he was arrested for it.
 He was called back to active service during the American Civil War (luckily for the Union, he fought for the South).
 There, the most significant thing he did was lose a fortress with 12,000 soldiers to General Grant in 1862.
 In 1863, he managed to top even that by his actions at the Battle of Stony Creek: one of his subordinate generals found him hiding behind a tree instead of leading his soldiers.
 (Source: southernhistory.net)